 5 EASY DIY DETOX BATHS

-If you’re feeling like your body is due for a little relaxing and resetting, detox baths may be just what you need.
-These detox bath recipes are a good way to cleanse your body, rest your mind, and give extra support to several of the body’s systems.
+If you’re feeling like your body is due for a little relaxing and resetting, a detox bath may be just what you need.
+Dipping into a detox bath is a good way to cleanse your body, rest your mind, and give extra support to several of the body’s systems.
 There are various types of natural DIY detox baths that you can choose from, each of which have their own goals and benefits provided.
 Some from our list you may have tried, others are baths you may not have heard of before.
 Relax and enjoy… Calgon’s got nothin’ on these baths!

 1. Essential Oils Detox Bath